 How to write a successful cover letter

-A successful cover letter will help the reader see that you're the perfect candidate, and make them eager to look at your CV in detail.
-A short document with a clean layout, powerful first paragraph and impactful statement about your achievements will go a long way towards securing you an interview.
+A successful cover letter will help the reader see that you're the perfect candidate and make them eager to look at your CV in detail.
+A short document with a clean layout, powerful first paragraph, and an impactful statement about your achievements will go a long way towards securing you an interview.

 How to write a professional cover letter